 While the market is hot at the moment, the availability of reefer units is ice cold.

-Route planning for LTL shipments is another challenge of the typical reefer shipment.
-Reefers containers vary in size, but since the majority of them are for transporting a large volume of freight at once, LTL shipping is just more affordable for most shippers.
+Route planning complexity: LTL shipment routing adds logistical challenges.
+Reefer containers vary in size, but since the majority of them are for transporting a large volume of freight at once, LTL shipping is just more affordable for most shippers.

 For example, if a manufacturer has 10 pallets of frozen food products that have to be shipped to 5 different customers that live in three different states, the shipment will most likely be sent to an LTL depot.
-Needless to say, this is not exactly efficient and it ends up increasing the delivery time for cold storage products.
+Needless to say, this is not exactly efficient and it ends up increasing delivery times across the cold chain.

 What is a Fridge Box?

-Unlike a reefer, a fridge box is an individual box that holds and transports a smaller quantity of freight.
-In fact, most fridge boxes are designed to hold up to a total of two pallets of product.
+Unlike a reefer, a fridge box is an individual box that holds and transports a smaller quantity of freight—most are designed to hold up to two pallets of product.
 Fridge boxes maintain the desired temperature after being loaded onto dry-goods trailers for transport.
 But unlike a reefer container, a fridge box comes equipped with AC equipment.
-This may include coils, blowers and a thermostat that generally ranges from 50 degrees down to -20 degrees Fahrenheit.
 Instead of relying on the circulation of cold air, fridge boxes generate their own cold air.

 These containers typically feature advanced seal technology and equipment to maintain a certain temperature.
 Usually, this temperature is within one degree for up to five days.

-Fridge boxes are much easier to maintain and offers shippers more flexibility for moving small amounts of temperature-sensitive products.
-Fridge boxes are great for smaller items such as electronics, medications, or other small perishable products.
+Fridge boxes are much easier to maintain and offer shippers more flexibility for moving small amounts of temperature-sensitive products.